 Polls: The Diamond Jubilee

-by Bonnie Gardiner, Hannah Thompson and Giovanna Clark in Editor's picks and Life
+by Bonnie Gardiner, Hannah Thompson and Giovanna Clark in Editor's picks, Life and Royal Family

 Brits very supportive of monarchy; over half will watch Thames flotilla; life worse now than 1952

 YouGov polling on monarchy and the Diamond Jubilee has found strong British support for the Royal Family in general, and significant numbers who say they are planning to watch Sunday's Thames Flotilla or celebrate the event at a street party.